dikshant-dwivedi/home-loan-calculator/PROJECT-STATE.md

    - Add/modify specifications as project evolves
    - Ensure consistency across documents
    - Document any changes in DOCUMENT-CHANGES.md
+   - GitHub MCP integration deferred - will revisit at 50+ commits

 2. **When ready to start development:**
    - Follow the work session workflow from CONTEXT-PRESERVATION-GUIDE.md